 3. How To Find Out iOS App Execution Error Messages In Xcode.

-If you find your iOS app do not act as what you want, maybe there are some exceptions that has been thrown.
+If you find your iOS app does not act as you want, maybe there are some exceptions that have been thrown.
 But you should get the exception message to analyze the error reason.
-You can find the error messages follow below steps.
+You can find the error messages follow the below steps.

-- Click View —> Debug Area —> Activate Console menu item to show the activate console window at the bottom right of Xcode editor debug area.
-All the log, warning and error message text will be printed in this console window.
+- Click View —> Debug Area —> Activate Console menu item to show the activate console window at the bottom right of the Xcode editor debug area.
+All the log, warning, and error message text will be printed in this console window.

-- If you can not see the activate console window, you can click the View —> Debug Area —> Show Debug Area sub menu item in above menu list to display the Debug Area first, then click View —> Debug Area —> Activate Console menu item to display the active console at debug area right side.
+- If you can not see the activate console window, you can click the View —> Debug Area —> Show Debug Area sub-menu item in the above menu list to display the Debug Area first, then click View —> Debug Area —> Activate Console menu item to display the active console at debug area right side.